Shortcodes

 #

 Hugo’s built-in shortcode name is figure, and content from other Hugo themes often uses it.
-This theme aliases figure to the same renderer as image so migrated content works without rewrites:
+The theme ships a figure shim that maps Hugo’s standard figure args onto the same <figure> markup image produces, so migrated content renders without rewrites:

 Badges #